 The upright stems rise high above the lush, dense foliage.
-From late spring, Aquilegia ‘Clementine Blue’ is dotted with delightful flowers.
+From late spring, Aquilegia ‘Clementine Blue’ is crowned with plenty of delightful flowers.

 Aquilegia ‘Clementine Blue’ is suitable for growing in a lightly shaded to morning sun position.
 Plant them as massed plantings, in beds or in large containers.
 After the initial flowering has finished, cut the stems back to the basal foliage for future blooms.
 Leave the last flowers of the season to form seed heads for future generations of plants.
 Keep in mind seedlings are unlikely to flower true to type as they hybridise easily.